-If you’ve ever taken out a loan to purchase or refinance a home, there’s a good chance your bank or mortgage lender used online services from Ellie Mae to process your application.
-In fact, the Pleasanton, California-based company processes more than 30+ percent of all mortgages in the U.S. It’s estimated that 165,000 mortgage professionals at banks, credit unions, mortgage lenders and mortgage brokers, use Ellie Mae’s Encompass mortgage management platform to originate and fund mortgages.
+If you’ve ever taken out a loan to purchase or refinance a home, there’s a good chance your bank or mortgage lender used online services from ICE Mortgage Technology to process your application.
+In fact, the Pleasanton, California-based company processes more than 30+ percent of all mortgages in the U.S. It’s estimated that 165,000 mortgage professionals at banks, credit unions, mortgage lenders and mortgage brokers, use ICE Mortgage Technology Encompass mortgage management platform to originate and fund mortgages.

-It’s no secret that the mortgage industry is changing rapidly as Ellie Mae’s customers put greater emphasis on operational efficiencies that enable multi-channel mortgage approaches, comply with changes in regulations (including the Home Mortgage Disclosure Act and Regulation C (HMDA) and the Uniform Closing Dataset), meet increased quality standards and shore up data security and privacy.
+It’s no secret that the mortgage industry is changing rapidly as ICE Mortgage Technology's customers put greater emphasis on operational efficiencies that enable multi-channel mortgage approaches, comply with changes in regulations (including the Home Mortgage Disclosure Act and Regulation C (HMDA) and the Uniform Closing Dataset), meet increased quality standards and shore up data security and privacy.

-Ellie Mae’s success – including a 180 percent increase in revenue from 2013 to 2016 and being named by Deloitte as one of the 500 fastest growing technology companies – is due in large part to increased adoption of Encompass.
-But for Ellie Mae’s customers it all comes down to one objective: originating and funding more loans even faster with lower origination costs.
+ICE Mortgage Technology's success – including a 180 percent increase in revenue from 2013 to 2016 and being named by Deloitte as one of the 500 fastest growing technology companies – is due in large part to increased adoption of Encompass.
+But for ICE Mortgage Technology's customers it all comes down to one objective: originating and funding more loans even faster with lower origination costs.

-To keep more than 20 mortgage-processing products and services at the top of the market, Ellie Mae staffs about 50 teams of about 500 total software engineers around the world.
+To keep more than 20 mortgage-processing products and services at the top of the market, ICE Mortgage Technology staffs about 50 teams of about 500 total software engineers around the world.
 It’s a serious business: Just consider the consequences to the economy if many of the nation’s mortgage loans couldn’t be processed for any length of time.

-With so many people relying on Ellie Mae’s software as a service (SaaS) platform – and with competitors nipping at its heels – the company is constantly racing to upgrade its platform with innovative applications, tools and features to attract new and keep existing customers.
+With so many people relying on ICE Mortgage Technology's software as a service (SaaS) platform – and with competitors nipping at its heels – the company is constantly racing to upgrade its platform with innovative applications, tools and features to attract new and keep existing customers.
 That’s why the company’s software developers stay keenly focused on streamlining and automating every phase of its build-to-production process.

-“It’s so critical for us to keep our technology tied to high-ability standards and that’s where CloudBees is adding considerable value for us,” says Satheesh Ravala, senior vice president, cloud engineering and operations at Ellie Mae, Inc.
+"It’s so critical for us to keep our technology tied to high-ability standards and that’s where CloudBees is adding considerable value for us,” says Satheesh Ravala, senior vice president, cloud engineering and operations at ICE Mortgage Technology.

 "Ultimately we want no human intervention in the whole build-to-deploy process.
 We want to be 100 percent CI/CD and zero-downtime deployments for all our product lines.
 CloudBees CI will help us reach that goal."Satheesh RavalaSenior Vice President, Cloud Engineering and Operations

-In recent years, as Ellie Mae’s customers began expanding operations outside of the U.S., avoiding downtime during software development cycles became even more critical.
+In recent years, as ICE Mortgage Technology's customers began expanding operations outside of the U.S., avoiding downtime during software development cycles became even more critical.
 Customers today are processing mortgages and doing analytical work around the clock, removing the option of overnight or weekend downtime.
-Ellie Mae updates its SaaS-based, loan origination product line every quarter and releases service packs on a monthly basis.
-The frequent release cadence, “requires our CI/CD pipeline to be much more efficient and highly available,” says Ravala.
+ICE Mortgage Technology updates its SaaS-based, loan origination product line every quarter and releases service packs on a monthly basis.
+The frequent release cadence, "requires our CI/CD pipeline to be much more efficient and highly available,” says Ravala.

-“Our goal is to move toward zero downtime software deployments across our product lines.
+"Our goal is to move toward zero downtime software deployments across our product lines.
 If our platform goes down, the impact can be significant across our customer base.”
-Ultimately, Ravala’s team aims to adopt a continuous integration (CI) and continuous delivery (CD) software deployment approach requiring virtually no human intervention across all of Ellie Mae’s product lines.
+Ultimately, Ravala’s team aims to adopt a continuous integration (CI) and continuous delivery (CD) software deployment approach requiring virtually no human intervention across all of ICE Mortgage Technology's product lines.

-According to Ravala, today, about 50 percent of Ellie Mae’s products are zero-downtime deployment-enabled, which means customers do not experience any downtime during the deployment process.
-“By the end of this year, we want to be 100 percent CI/ CD, and zero-downtime deployments for all our product lines,” says Ravala.
+According to Ravala, today, about 50 percent of ICE Mortgage Technology's products are zero-downtime deployment-enabled, which means customers do not experience any downtime during the deployment process.
+"By the end of this year, we want to be 100 percent CI/ CD, and zero-downtime deployments for all our product lines,” says Ravala.

-Another reason for Ellie Mae’s decision to implement efficient CI/ CD practices: The company has been steadily moving development operations to the public cloud – in particular Amazon Web Services, an environment which is geared toward automated CI/CD processes using Jenkins.
-“We have embraced a hands-off approach to production in AWS,” says Ravala.
+Another reason for ICE Mortgage Technology's decision to implement efficient CI/ CD practices: The company has been steadily moving development operations to the public cloud – in particular Amazon Web Services, an environment which is geared toward automated CI/CD processes using Jenkins.
+"We have embraced a hands-off approach to production in AWS,” says Ravala.
 “And that’s being driven heavily by Jenkins.
 We’re moving toward everything as code.”

-Because it limits the need for manual production tasks, moving to an automated, centrally managed CI/CD environment also lets Ellie Mae improve security.
-“We didn’t want engineers to be on maintenance for four or five hours every Saturday night doing code deployment by hand,” Ravala says.
+Because it limits the need for manual production tasks, moving to an automated, centrally managed CI/CD environment also lets ICE Mortgage Technology improve security.
+"We didn’t want engineers to be on maintenance for four or five hours every Saturday night doing code deployment by hand,” Ravala says.
 “We had to hire more people to do manual deployment, but now we are able to do more with the team we have.”

-Although Ellie Mae initially used Jenkins, developers frequently ran into limitations around security and scalability.
-“You don’t really get an open source solution without a lot of manual lifting,” says Justin Brodley, director, public cloud infrastructure at Ellie Mae.
+Although ICE Mortgage Technology initially used Jenkins, developers frequently ran into limitations around security and scalability.
+"You don’t really get an open source solution without a lot of manual lifting,” says Justin Brodley, director, public cloud infrastructure at ICE Mortgage Technology.

 Centrally managed continuous delivery processes help speed software deployment and enable teams to easily revert to earlier versions as needed.
 Security is strengthened because engineers no longer need to get involved in deploying code to production servers.
 "We want to decouple the development and release process, and that is now possible with continuous delivery systems,” Ravala says.

-“Many of the CloudBees CI plugins that we use aren’t available in the open source version of Jenkins today,” Brodley notes.
-These include Role-Based Access Control, a capability that improves Ellie Mae’s ability to specify who can (and can’t) perform certain activities across various development and production environments – a boon for security.
+"Many of the CloudBees CI plugins that we use aren’t available in the open source version of Jenkins today,” Brodley notes.
+These include Role-Based Access Control, a capability that improves ICE Mortgage Technology's ability to specify who can (and can’t) perform certain activities across various development and production environments – a boon for security.

 Development teams are also using Jenkins Pipeline to orchestrate complex and non-sequential enterprise pipelines, saving a significant amount of time when infrastructure failures cut a job short.
 Meanwhile, with CloudBees Jenkins Operations Center, teams get a detailed view of what’s happening inside the pipeline.
-Ellie Mae is also looking at deploying the CloudBees Checkpoints plugin to better manage long-running jobs that can take days to complete.
+ICE Mortgage Technology is also looking at deploying the CloudBees Checkpoints plugin to better manage long-running jobs that can take days to complete.

-For developers at Ellie Mae, the move to CloudBees CI provides the peace of mind that comes from having access to world-class Jenkins experts on demand.
+For developers at ICE Mortgage Technology, the move to CloudBees CI provides the peace of mind that comes from having access to world-class Jenkins experts on demand.

 "We like open source products, but we need to have more control and support,” Brodley explains.
 "That’s where CloudBees is invaluable to us.”
 For example, when developers last year were struggling with a memory-size issue, reliance on the Jenkins community alone resulted in conflicting recommendations.
 "CloudBees was able to pinpoint the issue, help us address it immediately and then engage with us to make sure we had it right moving forward,” Brodley explains.

-For Ellie Mae, CI/CD is helping them stay ahead of the competition, but the journey isn’t over.
-Ravala says the next step for Ellie Mae is getting away from static to more on-demand environments.
-“Right now, the release and deployment steps are coupled.
+For ICE Mortgage Technology, CI/CD is helping them stay ahead of the competition, but the journey isn’t over.
+Ravala says the next step for ICE Mortgage Technology is getting away from static to more on-demand environments.
+"Right now, the release and deployment steps are coupled.
 Ultimately, we want a hands-free code push all the way to production with the ability to ‘turn on’ visibility to the customer once we are ready to release those features.”